 - Sports & Social ATL: Spanning two floors, this bar can certainly brag about its 30-foot TV that shows Braves games and can be seen from both levels.
-This place has three sizable bars, plenty to eat and lots of games – you’ll find skeeball, ping-pong, shuffle puck, air hockey and a golf simulator.
+This place has three sizable bars, plenty to eat and lots of games – you’ll find skeeball, ping-pong, shuffleboard, air hockey and a golf simulator.
 There’s also a lovely patio upstairs that overlooks the stadium; if lines are too long at the gate, head upstairs, grab a drink and watch for the lines to die down.

 - Yard House: The second Atlanta location (the other is at Atlantic Station), this California pub chain opened Monday at the Battery.
 This place boasts 130 draft beers and one heck of a menu.
 They’re open until at least 12:30 a.m. every night of the week.